Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 # Practice Exam 6

 1. Which of the following is true regarding the AWS availability zones and edge locations?
-    - A. Edge locations are located in separate Availability Zones worldwide to serve global customers.
+    - A. Edge locations are located in separate Availability Zones worldwide to serve global customers.[edge location are independent]
-    - B. An availability zone exists within an edge location to distribute content globally with low latency.
+    - B. An availability zone exists within an edge location to distribute content globally with low latency.[az are within region]
     - C. An Availability Zone is a geographic location where AWS provides multiple, physically separated and isolated edge locations.
     - D. An AWS Availability Zone is an isolated location within an AWS Region, however edge locations are located in multiple cities worldwide.